Bicuspid aortic valve

 - Water pills (diuretics)

-How well the baby does depends on the presence and severity of complications of BAV.
+How well the person does depends on the presence and severity of complications of BAV.

-The presence of other physical problems at birth also can affect how well a baby does.
+The presence of other physical problems at birth also can affect how well a person does.

 Most babies with this condition have no symptoms, and the problem is not diagnosed until they are adults.
 Some people never find out that they have this problem.